racha-badreddine/Basic-Computer/README.md

 - **Registers and Register Files:** Implemented various registers to hold data and perform different operations on it.
 - **ALU:** Designed to handle multiple arithmetic, logic and shift operations.

-**Note:** The memory module was provided as part of the project specifications and was not implemented by us.
+**Note:** The memory module and helper were provided as part of the project specifications and were not implemented by us.

 ### Details